 The Need to Be Authentic

 At the time of the accident, the Southwest crisis communications team went into action, communicating brief statements on social media and online networks.
 When they had the complete story to share, they provided the media and the general public with a written statement and a heartfelt video statement by their CEO.
 Both have a conciliatory tone and avoid the boilerplate tones we so often hear in media coverage.
 Both are authentic and reassure future passengers that they care about getting them safely to their destinations.
+They handled the tragedy quickly and with authenticity, which reflected well for them in the public eye.

 The Same Goes for Smaller Business